ncpr1996/blogs_backup/clvezhmrv00080amjht8z9gzn.md

 ## Introduction

-* AWS started in 2006, offering IT services as web services, which we now call cloud computing.
+* AWS began providing web services now known as cloud computing for IT services back in 2006.

-* With cloud computing, we don't have to worry about buying servers or other IT stuff in advance.
+* We no longer need to worry about pre-purchasing servers or other IT equipment thanks to cloud computing.

-* Instead, we can quickly get hundreds or thousands of servers when we need them.
+* As an alternative, we can easily obtain thousands or even hundreds of servers as needed.

-* We only pay for what we use, with no upfront costs or long-term contracts, making AWS cheaper.
+* AWS is less expensive since we just pay for what we use there are no up-front fees or longer contracts.

-* Today, AWS is a reliable, scalable, and affordable cloud platform used by many businesses in 190 countries.
+* Today, many companies across 190 countries rely on AWS as a dependable, scalable, and reasonably priced cloud platform.

-* It's popular because it keeps up with the latest trends in digital technology.
+* It's well-liked since it conforms to the most recent developments in digital technology.

-* AWS offers many services like computing and storage.
+* Numerous services, such as computation and storage, are provided by AWS.

-* It has different services like :
+* It offers several services, such as:

-    * **Infrastructure as a service (IaaS) :** It gives you basic computing resources.
+    * **Infrastructure as a service (IaaS) :** It provides you with minimal computational power.

-    * **Platform as a service (PaaS) :** It offers a platform for building and managing software.
+    * **Platform as a service (PaaS) :** It provides an environment for creating and managing software.

-    * **Software as a service (SaaS) :** It provides ready-to-use software packages.
+    * **Software as a service (SaaS) :** It offers software packages that are ready to use.

 **Advantages of AWS**

-* **Easy Growth** : You can easily adjust your resources as your needs change, so your system always runs smoothly.
+* **Easy Growth** : As your demands change, you may simply modify your resources to keep your system operating efficiently.

-* **Saves Money** : You only pay for what you use, which means you can avoid big upfront costs and save money in the long run.
+* **Saves Money** : Since you only pay for what you use, you can avoid large upfront expenses and make long-term financial savings.

-* **Reliable Service** : AWS is built to stay up and running, so your apps are always available when you need them.
+* **Reliable Service** : Your apps are always accessible when you need them since AWS is designed to run continuously.

-* **Keeps Things Safe** : AWS has strong security measures to keep your data and apps safe from hackers and other threats.
+* **Keeps Things Safe** : Strong security protections are in place on AWS to protect your apps and data from threats and hackers.

-* **Always Improving** : AWS keeps adding new features, so you can keep your tech up-to-date and try out new ideas without hassle.
+* **Always Improving** : AWS is always releasing new capabilities, so you can experiment with new ideas and keep your tech up to current without any difficulties.

 ## History & Evolution of AWS

-* **2003** : Chris Pinkham and Benjamin Black proposed selling Amazon's internal infrastructure as a service.
-They wrote a six-page document and decided to move forward with the idea after reviewing it.
+* **2003** : Amazon's internal infrastructure was proposed to be sold as a service by Chris Pinkham and Benjamin Black.
+They created a six-page document, which they reviewed before deciding to proceed with the proposal.

-* **2004** : Amazon officially launched SQS (Simple Queue Service) in Cape Town, South Africa, where a team introduced the service.
+* **2004** : In Cape Town, South Africa, Amazon formally released Simple Queue Service (SQS) through a team of presenters.

-* **2006** : AWS launched by Amazon as a platform offering web services, starting with simple storage services (S3) and computing services (EC2).
+* **2006** : Amazon introduced AWS as a platform for web services, beginning with basic computing and storage services (EC2) and storage services (S3).

-* **2007 :** Over 180,000 developers had signed up for AWS, indicating its rapid adoption and popularity within the developer community.
+* **2007 :** AWS has almost 180,000 developers registered, demonstrating the developer community's quick recognize and appreciation of the platform.

-* **2010 :** Amazon.com's retail web services were migrated to AWS, demonstrating the platform's reliability and scalability.
+* **2010 :** The migration of Amazon.com's retail online services to AWS showcased the scalability and dependability of the infrastructure.

-* **2011 :** AWS experienced major technical issues, including volume problems with Elastic Block Store (EBS) and service disruptions affecting popular websites like Pinterest and Reddit.
+* **2011 :** AWS encountered significant technical challenges, including as Elastic Block Store (EBS) volume issues and service interruptions that impacted well-known websites like Reddit and Pinterest.

-* **2012 :** AWS hosted its first customer event, the re:Invent conference, where new products and services were unveiled.
-However, the platform also faced technical challenges impacting several prominent sites.
+* **2012 :** At the re:Invent conference, AWS held its first customer event where new goods and services were introduced.
+But the platform also had technical issues that affected a number of well-known websites.

-* **2013 :** AWS introduced certifications for software engineers specializing in cloud computing, further enhancing its credibility and expertise in the industry.
+* **2013 :** AWS added to its reputation and industry knowledge by introducing certifications for cloud computing-focused software engineers.

-* **2014 :** AWS committed to achieving 100% renewable energy usage for its global operations, demonstrating its commitment to sustainability.
+* **2014 :** In an effort to show its dedication to the environment, AWS pledged to use only renewable energy for all of its global operations.

-* **2015 :** AWS surpassed $6 billion in annual revenue, experiencing rapid growth at a rate of 90% per year.
+* **2015 :** AWS's yearly sales topped $6 billion, growing at a speed of 90% annually.

-* **2016 :** AWS doubled its revenue, reaching $13 billion annually, reflecting its continued expansion and dominance in the cloud computing market.
+* **2016 :** AWS's sales doubled to $13 billion yearly, demonstrating its supremacy in the cloud computing sector and ongoing growth.

-* **2017 :** AWS re:Invent showcased a range of Artificial Intelligence Services, leading to a doubling of revenue to $27 billion annually as businesses embraced AI capabilities.
+* **2017 :** Businesses adopted AI capabilities, and as a result, revenue doubled to $27 billion yearly after AWS re:Invent showcased a variety of AI services.

-* **2018 :** AWS launched Machine Learning Specialty Certifications, focusing on automating artificial intelligence and machine learning processes, further solidifying its position as a leader in innovative technologies.
+* **2018 :** In order to further establish itself as an industry leader in cutting-edge technology, AWS introduced Machine Learning Specialty Certifications, which are focused on automating AI and machine learning procedures.

-* **2020** : AWS maintained its market dominance, focusing on global expansion, strategic partnerships, and technological innovation to meet evolving customer demands.
+* **2020** : In order to satisfy evolving demands from customers, AWS focused on technology innovation, global expansion, and key partnerships while maintaining its leadership position in the market.

-* **2021** : AWS further solidified its position as a leading cloud provider, Highlighting customer adoption, environmental efforts, and investment in research and development.
+* **2021** : Amazon maintained its position as the industry's top cloud provider by promoting user adoption, environmental efforts, and R&D spending.

-* **2022** : AWS remained at the leading of the cloud computing landscape, driving innovation, growth, and sustainability initiatives while continuing to serve millions of customers worldwide.
+* **2022** : As it continued to service millions of clients globally, AWS maintained its position as the industry leader in cloud computing, leading initiatives for growth, innovation, and responsibility.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1713973143391/27b60b9e-d9de-4ff8-968b-40b544817db3.png align="center")

 ## AWS Global Infrastructure

-* AWS is a cloud computing platform that you can use anywhere in the world.
+* AWS is a global cloud computing platform that is accessible from any location.

-* It has a global infrastructure, which means it operates in different regions around the world.
+* It operates in various parts of the world since it has a global infrastructure.

-* Each region has multiple availability zones, which are like separate data centers in that region.
+* There are several availability zones basically, separate data centers in each region.

-* As of 2024, AWS spans across more than 80 availability zones located within 25 geographic regions globally.
-These zones serve as strategic points for businesses to deploy their applications and services, ensuring Immediate to end-users for optimized performance and reliability.
+* By 2024, AWS will be present in over 80 availability zones spread throughout 25 different worldwide geographic regions.
+Businesses can proactively put their apps and services in these zones, guaranteeing immediate delivery of optimal performance and dependability to end customers.

-AWS infrastructure comprises several key components designed to ensure reliability and speed :
+Several essential elements of the AWS infrastructure are developed to guarantee dependability and speed:

 * Region